 What is Bullionism?

-Bullionism was an idea that circulated in the courts of Europe in the 16th and 17th century.
+Bullionism was an idea that circulated in the courts of Europe in the 16th and 17th centuries.
 Why is it important?
 It is very important as many people today have the same idea about their own lives and it keeps them poor.

 How did this economic theory come about?
 People observed that England possessed large quantities of gold, yet had no mines.
-They observed England to be rich and drew a causal relationship that gold equaled a way to wealth.
+They observed England be rich and drew a causal relationship that gold equaled a way to wealth.

 Is your government Bullionist?

-In retrospect this seems obvious.
+In retrospect, this seems obvious.
 However, countries and individuals purse this policy themselves.

 Having a gold standard is a different idea, in fact if used correctly can restrain government.